dojot/docs/source/internal-communication.rst

 - IoT agents: agents for different protocols.

-Each service will be briefly described in this page.
+Some services will be briefly described in this page.
 More information can be found in each component documentation.

 Messaging and authentication